MercadoLibre, Inc. (MELI) Bundle

 Founding team members

-The founding team included Marcos Galperin, Hernán Kazah, Stelleo Passaro, and José Estevarena.
+The core founding team included Marcos Galperin, who established the company while attending Stanford University, Hernán Kazah, Stelleo Passaro, and José Estevarena.
+Galperin remains the Chairman, President, and CEO today.

 Initial capital/funding

-The initial funding included $7.6 million from investors such as John Muse, Hicks Muse, Chase Capital, and GE Equity.
+The initial seed funding totaled $7.6 million, secured from investors like John Muse, Hicks Muse, Chase Capital, and GE Equity.
+This early capital was defintely instrumental in its rapid, multi-country launch.

 MercadoLibre, Inc. (MELI) Ownership Structure